NovaMachina-Mods/ExNihiloSequentia/CONTRIBUTING.md

 ### Want to add a feature?
 - Start hacking away and add your feature to the code!
 Or pick one of the suggestions on the issue board and get to work!
 - Once your feature is in a good place to be incorporated into the rest of the mod, create a suggestion on the issue board (unless you are implementing a suggestion already on the board), make a pull request, and link your pull request to the suggestion on the issue board.
+- Be sure to describe your suggested feature clearly and why it should be added to Ex Nihilo: Sequentia.
 - Request a review from one of the project maintainers.
 (Currently there is only one maintainer, [NovaMachina].)
 - If changes are requested, or your pull request is rejected, don't get discouraged!
 We want to make sure that Ex Nihilo: Sequentia is a great experience for everyone, yourself and all those that use the mod.
 As such, we want to make sure that good code/features are added.